What size tablet should I buy?Tablets are, with one or two exceptions, smaller and lighter than laptops, which is why they're so

-Both sizes are good for the basics like web browsing.
-It's when you think about other tasks, such as reading, videos and playing games, where the differences are more pronounced.
+Each size is good for the basics like web browsing.
+It's when you think about other tasks, such as reading, videos and playing games, that the differences are more pronounced.

 3. How much are you willing to spend?

-- Very portable and comfortable to hold with in one hand
+- Very portable and comfortable to hold in one hand

 - Best for reading books and commuting